HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Background Motivation

 \subsubsection{Structured Sparse Accelerators}

 Structured sparse accelerators target DNNs with structured sparsity, which refers to distributions of zeros with spatial constraints and is often introduced via \emph{structured pruning}~\cite{channel-pruning, NM-finetune, patdnn, s2ta}.
 Structured sparsity can have different spatial constraints for nonzero value locations.
-For example, one of the most popular structured sparsity patterns is the \emph{G:H sparsity pattern}, which mandates (at most) G elements to be nonzero within a block of H elements, and thus results in a density of G$/$H. For example, NVIDIA Sparse Tensor Core (STC)~\cite{ampere-white-paper} employs a 2:4 pattern, which sparsifies two elements in every block of four elements~\cite{NM-finetune}, resulting in 50\% sparsity\footnote{STC allows more than two zeros for each block of four values, but its compression encoding only allows 50\% sparsity to be exploited.}.
+For example, one of the most popular structured sparsity patterns is the \emph{G:H sparsity pattern}, which mandates (at most) G elements to be nonzero within a block of H elements, and thus results in a density of G$/$H. For example, NVIDIA's Sparse Tensor Core (STC)~\cite{ampere-white-paper} employs a 2:4 pattern, which sparsifies two elements in every block of four elements~\cite{NM-finetune}, resulting in 50\% sparsity.

 The predetermined constraints for nonzero value locations in structured sparsity make it much easier for hardware to identify the locations of the nonzeros and evenly distribute them to parallel hardware components (\eg, for G:H sparsity, the hardware can evenly assign G nonzeros to G compute units to balance the workload).
 As a result, accelerating a specific pattern is often efficient with a very low sparsity tax.
 However, existing structured sparse tensor accelerators often only accelerate a very limited set of sparsity patterns (\ie, a few sparsity degrees).
-For example, STC~\cite{ampere-white-paper} is only able to exploit the 2:4 pattern, whereas S2TA~\cite{s2ta} exploits a few $G:8$ patterns with design-specific constraints.
-For example, G has to be $\le4$ for one of the operands (\ie, weights or activations).
+For example, the STC~\cite{ampere-white-paper} is only able to exploit the 2:4 pattern, whereas S2TA~\cite{s2ta} exploits a few $G:8$ patterns with design-specific constraints.